Home/Blog/Chronic Care/Liver Care/Understanding Liver Pain: Causes, Symptoms, and Treatment Options

 • Swelling in the legs or abdomen.

-In case you experience any of the aforementioned symptoms, it is crucial to seek medical attention promptly.
-Your family doctor can carry out a physical examination, order diagnostic tests, and establish the root cause of your liver pain.
-Bear in mind, an early diagnosis and treatment is vital in preventing complications and encouraging better liver health.
+If you experience any of the symptoms mentioned above, it is crucial to seek medical attention promptly.
+Your family doctor can perform a physical examination, order diagnostic tests, and establish the root cause of your liver pain.

 If you are experiencing liver pain symptoms, your family doctor will likely order a series of tests to determine the cause.
 This may include:

-• Blood tests to check your liver function and screen for illnesses like viral hepatitis or other infections that could be causing the pain.
+• Blood tests are performed to check liver function and screen for illnesses like viral hepatitis or other infections that could be causing the pain.

-• Imaging tests, such as ultrasound, CT scan, or MRI.
-These tests help doctors look for abnormalities like growths or tumours in the liver.
+• Imaging tests, such as ultrasound, CT scan, or MRI, help doctors look for abnormalities in the liver, such as growths or tumours.

-• Liver biopsy, a procedure where a small sample of liver tissue is taken for analysis.
+• Liver biopsy is a procedure where a small sample of liver tissue is taken for analysis.

-• Endoscopic retrograde cholangiopancreatography (ERCP), a test used to examine the bile ducts and diagnose conditions such as Primary Sclerosing Cholangitis.
+• Endoscopic retrograde cholangiopancreatography (ERCP) examines the bile ducts and diagnoses conditions such as Primary Sclerosing Cholangiopancreatis.

 The treatment for liver pain will depend on its underlying cause.
 In some instances, addressing this cause directly can help alleviate the pain.
-For example, if infections are causing fatty liver pain symptoms, treating these conditions could significantly reduce discomfort.
+For example, treating these conditions could significantly reduce discomfort if infections are causing fatty liver pain symptoms.
 However, in other cases, managing the symptoms and discomfort may become the primary focus of treatment.

 If your liver pain is caused by an underlying condition such as viral hepatitis or autoimmune liver disease, treatment may involve:

-• Immunosuppressant drugs to manage autoimmune liver diseases.
+• Immunosuppressant drugs are used to manage autoimmune liver diseases.

 • Surgery or other interventional procedures to remove tumours or growths.

-• Liver transplantation in cases of severe irreversible liver damage.
+• Liver transplantation is indicated in cases of severe, irreversible liver damage.

 Apart from treating the underlying cause of liver pain, there are several ways to manage symptoms and discomfort: